-You might know the periwinkle blue flowers of chicory, or perhaps you’ve had the ground roasted root in New Orleans-style coffee.
-The leaves are sometimes consumed as a bitter green, too.
-The root supplies the prebiotic fiber inulin, which may support gut health.*
+You might know the periwinkle blue flowers of chicory, or perhaps you’ve had the ground-roasted root in New Orleans-style coffee.

-Pro tip: When you’re eating flaxseed, you need to grind the seeds to unlock their nutrition; otherwise, they’ll through our bodies intact, without absorbing their nutrients.
+Pro tip: When you’re eating flaxseed, you need to grind the seeds to unlock their nutrition; otherwise, they’ll pass through your body intact, without the nutrients being absorbed.

 Supplies insoluble fiber, this wholesome source of fiber helps maintain digestive system health and regularity.*

 Soluble fiber from psyllium, as part of a healthy diet low in saturated fat and cholesterol, may reduce the risk of heart disease.

 This plant is high in mucilage, meaning that when it is mixed into water it gets quite thick and sticky — which is why psyllium husk is so common in fiber supplements.